IamLunchbox/powerdns-cli/README.md

 But you should possibly want to know about these caveats:
 1. It is not possible to simply create a record with several entries.
 Instead, you have to use `extend-record` several times.
-2. If you want to remove a single entry from a multi-entry record, use `delete-record`.
-The other records are kept.
-3. If you want to get rid of all the records all at once, you may pass `--all/-a` to `delete-record`.
-4. There are no guardrails for removing records from a zone, only for removing a zone altogether.
+2. There are no guardrails for removing records from a zone, only for removing a zone altogether.
-5. By default, each record is enabled.
-You can disable a record, but enabling it requires re-adding it.
+3. By default, each record is enabled.
+You can disable a record, but enabling it requires re-adding it, since enabling would need the same information anyways.
-6. Disabled records don't appear in BIND-exports (hidden by PowerDNS).
-7. The default TTL is set to 3600.
-You can (currently) not change the TTL after you set it in a rrset, you must recreate the record.
+4. The default TTL is set to 86400.
+The ttl is set per name:zone:type pair.

 ## Version Support
 All the PowerDNS authoritative nameserver versions, which receive